- About Us

 - Contact Us

-Connecticut has strict car seat regulations and child passenger safety laws which were last updated as of October 1, 2017.
+Connecticut car seat laws and child passenger safety regulations were last updated as of October 1, 2017.

-The regulations list an age and weight, the child must meet both requirements.
+The Connecticut car seat laws and regulations list an age and weight, the child must meet both requirements.

 • Infants must remain rear-facing until they are a minimum of 2 years old AND 30 pounds.
 This is an increase of 1 year and 10 pounds.
 Rear-facing car seats are not allowed in the front passenger seat with an operable airbag.